rittique/AI-Attendance-System/README.md

 # AI-Attendance-System

+Steps -
+- Clone the repository.
-To use the system just clone the repository.
-The 'studentListPath' holds the path to the data folder change it accordingly.
+- The 'studentListPath' holds the path to the data folder change it accordingly.
+- Open your cmd, activate env
+- cd to main.py file directory
+- /*python main.py*/ on cmd

+Dependencies
+- CMake
+- dlib
+- face_recognition
+- CV2
+- numpy
+- os